hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

        } ]
    }

-Options defined at host level have the highest priority.
-In other words, if there are options defined with the same type on global, subnet, class, and host levels, the host-specific values will be used.
+Options defined at the host level have the highest priority.
+In other words, if there are options defined with the same type on the global, subnet, class, and host levels, the host-specific values are used.

 .. _reservation4-message-fields:

 Reserving Next Server, Server Hostname, and Boot File Name
 ----------------------------------------------------------

-BOOTP/DHCPv4 messages include "siaddr", "sname", and "file" fields.
+BOOTP/DHCPv4 messages include `"siaddr"`, `"sname"`, and `"file"` fields.
 Even though DHCPv4 includes corresponding options, such as option 66 and option 67, some clients may not support these options.
-For this reason, server administrators often use the "siaddr", "sname", and "file" fields instead.
+For this reason, server administrators often use the `"siaddr"`, `"sname"`, and `"file"` fields instead.

 With Kea, it is possible to make static reservations for these DHCPv4